DTjomsland/t3a1-workbook/README.md

 ### Technical Skills and Knowledge:

 - <strong>HTML:</strong> HyperText Markup Language is the foundation for most websites.
-It is typically the first skill learned and requires in depth knowledge to use appropriately and effectively.
+It is typically the first skill learned and requires in-depth knowledge to use appropriately and effectively.
 HTML provides the structure of a website.

 - <strong>CSS:</strong> Cascading Style Sheets defines the visual appearance of HTML.
 Developers must have extensive knowledge of CSS in order to create a website that is visually appealing and user-friendly.

-- <strong>JavaScript:</strong> Interactive components of the front-end of website are handled by JavaScript.
+- <strong>JavaScript:</strong> Interactive components of the front-end of a website are handled by JavaScript.
 Developers must know JavaScript in order to make a modern web application.
 JavaScript knowledge also streamlines the development process because it can be used in both the frontend and the backend.

-- <strong>Sever-side Languages:</strong> No website is complete without a rock solid backend.
+- <strong>Server-side Languages:</strong> No website is complete without a rock solid backend.
 This requires knowledge of common server-side programming languages such as JavaScript, PHP, Python, and Ruby.

 - <strong>Database Management Systems:</strong> Knowledge of database management systems is key to providing a website that is both effective and secure.
 Examples of common database management systems include PostgreSQL and MongoDB.